 I have been in Athens for two weeks now consulting on a Greek TV series.
 It is very exciting to be in the birthplace of theater and very humbling to realize that whatever we do on stage had been done before by the Greeks.

 The Greek people are very warm and friendly.
 They love to sit for hours in cafes and bars talking, arguing or just people watching.
 The night life is great.
 Dinner starts after 10pm and usually lasts for 3 hours.
 Then it's onto the bars and night clubs.
-My favorite is the rembetatiki which is like a blues club with heartbreaking Greek ballads.
-When the mood strikes, people would start singing and dancing.
-I think we should all do that more often.
+My favorite is the rembetatiki which is like a blues club with ...Read more

 Last Monday, we had a reception and screening of LUST, CAUTION at Directors Guild of America sponsored by the Asian American Committee.
 Ang Lee brought his star Tang Wei.
 She looks so young and fragile in person and yet delivers such mature performance in the film.
 I am sure she will be recognized for her work.